 - Treatment for obesity and diabetes

-- Prevention of cardiovascular diseases and other diseases associated with obesity
+- Prevention of cardiovascular diseases and other diseases associated with obesity and metabolic dysfunction

 - Research tool for obesity, diabetes, metabolism, appetite, endocrine system, and endocrine function of bone